Terry Antonis: VVV-Venlo

 After his short-lived loan spell with the Wanderers, PAOK made it clear to Antonis that he wasn't in their plans.
 On 8 July 2017, it was announced that Antonis had signed with Dutch Eredivisie side VVV-Venlo on a two-year deal.

 Melbourne Victory

 Released by VVV-Venlo on 3 January 2018 without having made a single league appearance for the club, Antonis then signed a 2.5-year contract with Melbourne Victory of the A-League where he made 40 appearances before moving on yet again, to Suwon Samsung Bluewings of the K-League.

 Return to Western Sydney Wanderers

 On 25 July 2021, Antonis signed a three-year deal with the Western Sydney Wanderers.
 His first season he often alternated between starting and coming off the bench.
-Following the replacement of coach Carl Robinson with Marko Rudan, Antonis was frozen out by club leadership in an effort to force him to agree to leave the club which would free up salary cap room & his squad position.
+Following the replacement of coach Carl Robinson with Marko Rudan, Antonis was frozen out by club leadership in an effort to force him to agree to leave the club which would free up salary cap room and his squad position.

+On 24 May 2023, it was announced that his contract with Western Sydney Wanderers had been terminated effective immediately.